 Permaculture incorporates knowledge from many fields of study in its designs and practices, and it can be utilized by and positively impact these fields.
 These areas of impact can be seen in David Holmgren’s Permaculture Flower.
 The Permaculture Flower illustrates how the permaculture journey, beginning with the Ethics and Design Principles, moves through the key domains required to create a regenerative culture.
 Each Permaculture Flower petal depicts areas in which permaculture can be utilized to design regenerative systems.
 Fields in which permaculture design can be utilized and incorporated include the building, technology, education, health and spiritual wellbeing, finance and economics, land tenure and community governance, and land and nature stewardship sectors.
 In many instances, permaculture design may be implemented in these sectors through the use of cooperative models of teaching, ownership, and governance.

-(The permaculture flower graphic is licensed under Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia License.)
+All graphics licensed under Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 Australia.